ibm-cloud-docs/assistant/system-entities.md

 ### `Last` and `Next` dates and times
 {: #system-entities-last-next}

 In some locales, a phrase like "last Monday" is used to specify the Monday of the previous week only.
-In contrast, other locales use "last Monday" to specify the last day which was a Monday, but which may have been either in the same week or the previous week.
+In contrast, other locales use `last Monday` to specify the last day that was a Monday.
+However, the Monday might have been either in the same week or the previous week.

-As an example, for Friday June 16, in some locales "last Monday" could refer to either June 12 or to June 5, while in other locales it refers only to June 5 (the previous week).
-This same logic holds true for a phrase like "next Monday".
+As an example, for `Friday June 16`, in some locales `last Monday` refers to either `June 12` or to `June 5`.
+In other locales, it refers only to `June 5` (the previous week).
+This same logic holds true for a phrase like `next Monday`.

-The {{site.data.keyword.conversationshort}} service treats "last" and "next" dates as referring to the most immediate last or next day referenced, which may be in either the same or a previous week.
+The {{site.data.keyword.conversationshort}} service treats `last` and `next` dates as references to the most immediate last or next day that is referenced, which might be in either the same or a previous week.

-For time phrases like "for the last 3 days" or "in the next 4 hours", the logic is equivalent.
-For example, in the case of "in the next 4 hours", this results in two `@sys-time` entities: one of the current time, and one of the time four hours later than the current time.
+For time phrases like `for the last 3 days` or `in the next 4 hours`, the logic is equivalent.
+For example, if the input includes, `in the next 4 hours`, two `@sys-time` entities are found: one for the current time, and one for the time four hours later than the current time.

 ### Time zones
 {: #system-entities-time-zones}

-Mentions of a date or time that are relative to the current time are resolved with respect to a chosen time zone.
-By default, this is UTC (GMT).
-This means that by default, REST API clients located in time zones different from UTC will observe the value of `now` extracted according to the current UTC time.
+Mentions of a date or time that are relative to the current time are resolved for a chosen time zone.
+By default, the time zone is Greenwich mean time.
+Therefore, REST API clients that are located in different time zones get the current Coordinated Universal Time when `now` is mentioned in input.

-Optionally, the REST API client can add the local timezone as the context variable `$timezone`.
-This context variable should be sent with every client request.
-For example, the `$timezone` value should be `America/Los_Angeles`, `EST`, or `UTC`.
+Optionally, the REST API client can add the local time zone as the context variable `$timezone`.
+This context variable must be sent with every client request.
+For example, the `$timezone` value can be `America/Los_Angeles`, `EST`, or `UTC`.
 For a full list of supported time zones, see [Supported time zones](/docs/assistant?topic=assistant-time-zones).

 When the `$timezone` variable is provided, the values of relative @sys-date and @sys-time mentions are computed based on the client time zone instead of UTC.